Local dominance unveils clusters in networks: Results

-Our second application focuses on Erd\H{o}s-R\'enyi (ER) random graphs.
-While in the limit of an infinite random graph no community structure exists, in finite-size ER graphs, fluctuations may create spurious community structures \cite{reichardt2006networks,fortunato2016community}.
-In this example, the LS method detects fewer communities than the Louvain algorithm, see Fig. \ref{fig:synthesized}B and E. In ER random networks, the degree distribution is relatively peaked around its average, but the system nonetheless exhibits fluctuations in the degrees.
+Our second application focuses on Erd\H{o}s-R\'enyi (ER) random graphs, which is still relatively homogeneous though not strictly homogeneous.
+While in the limit of an infinite random graph no community structure exists, in finite-size ER graphs, fluctuations may create spurious community structures \cite{reichardt2006networks,fortunato2016community}, as well as weak or spurious hierarchies between nodes.
+In this example, the LS method detects fewer communities than the Louvain algorithm, see Fig. \ref{fig:synthesized}B and Fig. \ref{fig:synthesized}E. In ER random networks, the degree distribution is relatively restricted around its average, but the system nonetheless exhibits fluctuations in the degrees.
 Large degree nodes are more likely to connect to each other, as the connection probability between them, $k_ik_j/2E$, are among the highest ones.
 When two large nodes are connected, there will be a directed out-going link pointing from one node to the other, making one of them a follower.
 Thus the LS method detects fewer communities.
-On the other hand, when we fix the size of the network and increase the connection probability $p$, the number of communities detected by the Louvain algorithm also decreases but it consistently finds more communities than the LS method (see Fig. \textbf{S2}).
+On the other hand, when we fix the size of the network and increase the connection probability $p$, the number of communities detected by the Louvain algorithm also decreases but it consistently finds more communities than the LS method (see Supplementary Fig. 2).
 In addition, we are able to detect isolated nodes as noise (see grey nodes in Fig. \ref{fig:synthesized}B), as these nodes are of a small degree but infinite $l_i$.